-Snow to hit London and south east this weekend as temperatures plunge below freezing
+Snow to hit London and southeast this weekend as temperatures plunge below freezing

-UK weather: Snow to hit London and south east this weekend as temperatures plunge below freezing
+UK weather: Snow to hit London and southeast this weekend as temperatures plunge below freezing

 Drivers and rail passengers in southeast England could face disruption